 Q: What technology do I need to participate in GBO/UC Berkeley resources?
 If I don’t have those resources, how can I engage?

-A: We are reviewing technology needs for GBO with a mindset that no additional tools would be needed specifically for GBO.
+A: Participating in GBO will not require any technology or tools other than a computer and internet access.
 Our goal is to set you up for success beyond GBO.
 UC Berkeley has frequently used Zoom conferencing to host classes.
 The Student Technology Equity Program (STEP) will lend and mail students required technology at no cost.
 Students are invited to apply for STEP by the priority deadline, July 15, to be considered in time for fall semester.

 Q: The COVID-19 pandemic has impacted me/my family/my community- I don’t know how I will be able to engage in GBO programs and/or other experiences in the Fall semester?

 A: We are designing GBO with the intention that most programming can be completed on your own time according to your schedule.
-However, we also offer exemptions from GBO programming based on student need.
 If you believe you will not be able to engage with GBO due to your circumstances, reach out to New Student Services by July 19.
-More information about the exemption process can be found on our website.
+More information about this process can be found on the Policies page of our website.

 Q: Will I be expected to be on a computer/my phone all day?